strangewarp/Extrovert/README.txt

 P P P P P P P P
 O H L S G G G G

+OVERVIEW MODE:
+s s s s s s s s
+s s s s s s s s
+s s s s s s s s
+s s s s s s s s
+s s s s s s s s
+s s s s s s s s
+p p p p p p p p
+O H L S G G G G

+Slice Mode is Extrovert's default view.
+It is designed for beatslicing, with each of several rows filled by sequences laid out horizontally, and then a row to tab between pages of sequences, and then a row of various control-buttons.

+Overview Mode is an extension of Slice Mode, where every sequence is collapsed into a single button, so that they are all visible at once, but not slice-able.

 1-6: Sequences within the active page.
 -- Tap to trigger the sequence, or to jump to a sub-slice within an already-active sequence.
 -- Chord a sequence-button with buttons on the bottommost row for useful sequence-effects!
 (Described a few lines below)

+s: A whole sequence, represented by a single button in Overview Mode.
+-- Control-commands can be applied to sequences in Overview Mode, but if the command relies on some aspect of slice-view (e.g. LOOP, PITCH, and SCATTER), it will act as though the first button in a Slice Mode row was pressed.
+GATE, SWAP, OFF, and the combinations thereof will work as intended, though.

 P: Page buttons.
 -- Tab between pages of sequences.